11 Must-See Tourist Attractions to Check Out While Exploring Singapore’s Chinatown

 Potato Head on Keong Saik Road

-Potato Head has a little of everything for travellers.
+1939 Singapore offers a little of everything for travellers.
 Pop in to enjoy a gourmet burger or to grab a tropical cocktail at the South Pacific-inspired rooftop bar.

-Thanks to its central location, Chinatown is one of the best places to stay in Singapore.
-If you base yourself here, you’ll have no problems finding comfortable accommodations.
-Here are a few of the best hotels in Chinatown, Singapore, to start your search…
+Thanks to its central location, Chinatown is one of my favorite places to stay in Singapore.
+If you base yourself here, I don’t think you’ll have any problems finding comfortable accommodations.

 Ryan O'Rourke